Skip to content

 The building is almost as large as the entire Roman Agora.
 The inner courtyard covers an area of 100 × 70 meters and is surrounded by a peristyle.

-It was not actually a library as we know it today, but rather a cultural complex with lecture halls, a transcription room, a library hall, and an odeon.
+It was not a library as we know it today, but rather a cultural complex with lecture halls, a transcription room, a library hall, and an odeon.
 The ruins of Hadrian’s Library are located very close to the modern Monastiraki Square.

 12-Areopagus and Pnyx Hill with Philopappos Monument